 Fiber helps to slow down our digestion, helping to keep us fuller for longer, and in turn, promotes a healthy weight (a major plus for a healthy heart!).
 Fiber has also been shown to help lower our cholesterol and keep blood sugar levels stable.

-Although adults need 21 to 38 grams of fiber per day, is is believed that Canadians are only getting about 14 grams on average.
-Upping your fiber intake is as easy as choosing to put more plants on your plate, like Little Potatoes, which contain up to 3g of fiber per serving.
+Adults need 21 to 38 grams of fiber per day, and upping your fiber intake is as easy as choosing to put more plants on your plate, like Little Potatoes, which contain up to 2 g of fiber per serving.

 “Anemia and Your Heart.”
 EverydayHealth.com.
 10 Dec.
 2009.
 Web.
 13 Feb.
 2017.